AlphaXOkami/Programming-Journal-2/README.md

 First things first, I wanted to make the scene.
 Considering the goal of the game is to make a 3D platformer with melee abilities I want to work on implementing different types of structures, the first of these being moving platforms. to make sure this works I set up 2 platforms in the air, and thought about how I'd go about doing this.
 First things first I created an animator and an animation track for the object and animated movement for the platform to move.
 Once done I made the animation loop making it so that I had something there, and we'd have movement.

+## Collectibles
+  Every 3D platformer tend to have collectibles, for this test I decided to have collectibles I previously made and would use them in this example to try and get something working.
+I added them around the scene and eventually included a collection script that allowed me to destroy the object when I pick it up.
+I had a score but now I needed something that would show that.
+So I created a UI canvas and added some text to show off the Text UI on my unity scene, to display the score, and soon have something to show off the overall scoring of the amount of gems collected by the player.